IlyaKaplan2002/node-react_project/README.md

 To run backend in dev mode you can use in `backend` directory this command:
 `npm run start:dev`

-# Important: not forget to create `.env` file, you can find an example in `.env.example`
+# Important: do not forget to create `.env` file, you can find an example in `.env.example`

 ## Frontend